-I feel like Lea doesn't really belong at this event, and certainly not with what looks like a disco-style dress and earrings?!
-I'm confused.
+I feel like Lea doesn't really belong at this event, what with the off-theme, disco-style dress and earrings.
 I like the effortless-looking updo, but not crazy about the heavy, angled brows, gold inner-corner shadow or (eeks) the mega-heavy lashes.

 Chloë looked like a little Chanel doll—must've been so fun to dress her up.
 I like the hair a lot; with her flawless skin and heart-shaped face, it looks great half-up with volume at the top.
 Makeup is good too, but I generally don't like to see smoky eyes on teenagers (she's 17).
 And I think the foundation is quite heavy... see how even a teenager can get the appearance of wrinkles?
 So don't feel bad if this happens to you—it's the makeup's fault, not your age.

 Karlie played it fairly safe (in model terms), wearing a soft smidgen of a cat eye with a nude lip.
 It's nice; I just can't get too excited about it.

 Amanda isn't always super-put-together on the red carpet, but I do support her look this time.
 Love bangs for her, and they're just tidy enough here, complimented by her striking blue eyes and the slick of red lipstick.
 Notice how she went very, very easy on the blush.